haanwinckel/TaskBasedProduction.jl/README.md

  prod_fun(l::AbstractArray{<:Real}, θ::Real, κ::Real, z::Real, αVec::AbstractArray{<:Real})

 4) elasticity_sub_comp
 Calculates the elasticity of substitution and complementarities for a given labor inputs (l), an array xT of thresholds in task space (dimension H-1), array of marginal product of labor (MPL) for each H labor types, blueprint scale θ, blueprint shape κ, productivity z, and an array of comparative advantage values αVec with H elements (one for each worker type).
-Note that θ, κ, and z are not restricted to be scalar.
 The function returns two matrices representing the elasticity of substitution and complementarity values for each worker type h (rows) relative to worker type h_prime (columns). elasticity_sub_comp(xT::AbstractArray{<:Real}, l::AbstractArray{<:Real}, q::Real, MPL::AbstractArray{<:Real}, θ::Union{Real, AbstractArray{<:Real}}, κ::Union{Real, AbstractArray{<:Real}}, z::Union{Real, AbstractArray{<:Real}}, αVec::AbstractArray{<:Real})

 5) unitInputDemand_general